ramate-io/ramate/rleg/rera-000-000-000-dulan/rleg-000-000-000/README.md

   - **[Appendix](#appendix)**

 ## Summary
-OAC is provided under an [MIT License](https://opensource.org/license/mit).
+Ramate is provided under an [MIT License](https://opensource.org/license/mit).
+We will generally attempt to use this license as much as possible throughout the organization.

 ## Documents
 - **Contents:**